tyleryasaka/identity-proposals/README.md

 I actually like ERC1056.
 However, it does not address universal login.
 (It does have the concept of an owner which is decoupled from the identity address.
 However, this is merely an association on a registry; it does not add the capability of the owner being able to send a transaction on behalf of the identity, where `msg.sender` is the identity address.)

+### ERC1077 Thoughts

+Just learning more about this.
+I feel that it may have too many params for the `executeSigned` method; also, it is intended to be used with ERC725.
+I'm exploring whether this can be simplified into a single universal login standard (essentially combining and simplifying ERC725/ERC1077).

 ## Proposed Standards

 ### ERCXXXX_Identity

 ```
 interface ERCXXXX_Identity {
+    event Executed(address to, uint256 value, bytes data);

     function owner() external view returns(address);
     function transferOwnership(address newOwner) external;
     function execute(address to, uint256 value, bytes data) external;